LEEKOHCHING/TabbyPOS-Introduction/README.md

 1. 🔥TRON
 2. 🔥BitGet Wallet

+## How its work ?<br>
+TabbyPOS adopts a peer-to-peer payment method, where cryptocurrency is transferred directly from the user's wallet to the merchant's wallet.
+We do not handle or custody any assets, so there are no compliance issues related to asset custody or transfers.
+Our device integrates multi-chain functionality and is equipped with a backend system for viewing payment records, making payments more convenient and management more efficient for merchants and customers.

 ## Our Client<br>
 TabbyPOS has not officially started sales yet.
 We are preparing for an official market launch in Q2 2025.<br>